Coastal Carolina vs. Troy NCAA Football Odds, Plays and Insights | October 28, 2021

 Over/Under Insights

-- The two teams combine to score 71 points per game, 19.0 more than the over/under in this contest.
+- The combined points per game average of the two teams, 71, is 19.0 points greater than Thursday's over/under.

-- This contest's total is 15.3 points greater than the 36.7 these two squads combine to allow per game this season.
+- This contest's total is 15.3 points more than the 36.7 these two squads combine to surrender per game this season.

-- The Chanticleers and their opponents have scored an average of 61.5 points per game in 2021, 9.5 more than Thursday's total.
+- Chanticleers games this season feature an average total of 61.5 points, a number 9.5 points higher than Thursday's over/under.

-- The 50.8 PPG average total in Trojans games this season is 1.2 points fewer than this game's over/under.
+- The 52 over/under in this game is 1.2 points above the 50.8 average total in Trojans games this season.

 Coastal Carolina Stats and Trends

-- This season, the Chanticleers have won ATS in each of their four games as a favorite of 19 points or more.
+- In Coastal Carolina's seven games this season, it has four wins against the spread.

-- Coastal Carolina's games this year have hit the over on two of six set point totals (33.3%).
+- The Chanticleers have an against the spread record of 4-0 in their four games as a favorite of 18.5 points or more so far this season.

-- Coastal Carolina is 4-2 against the spread and 6-1 overall this season when the team records more than 19.6 points.
+- Coastal Carolina is 4-2 against the spread and 6-1 overall in games when it scores more than 19.6 points.

-- Coastal Carolina is 4-2 against the spread and 6-1 overall when the team picks up over 285.9 yards.
+- Coastal Carolina is 4-2 against the spread and 6-1 overall when the team picks up more than 285.9 yards.

 - This year, the Chanticleers have three turnovers, 14 fewer than the Trojans have takeaways (17).